$0 Deductible Car Insurance: Is It Right for You? (2026)

 Quick Facts

 • A no-deductible policy may sound appealing because you don’t have to pay out of pocket before your insurance company covers a claim.
-However, you can expect to pay a higher premium up front.
+But you can expect to pay a higher premium up front.

 • No-deductible car insurance could be a good idea if you have significant room in your budget, drive an expensive car, or have an increased risk of an accident.